 Capital Claims Tax Depreciation are quantity surveyors and investment property depreciation experts.
 Learn more about how depreciation improves investor cash flow here.

 Capital allowances and depreciation are legitimate tax deductions claimable by investors to account for the ageing and wear and tear of their investment property over time (the loss in value of the building and assets as they age is claimable each year as a tax deduction).
+Depreciation is in fact one of the largest tax deductions claimed by owners of rental properties.
 Learn more about what tax depreciation is here.

-For a property that is positively geared, claiming for depreciation helps to reduce the profit made on the investment in a year, and to pay less tax.
+For a property that is positively geared, claiming for depreciation helps to reduce the profit made on the investment in a year, which means less tax is payable.
 Any change to negative gearing law will not change the ability of these investors to claim for depreciation and to reduce their tax liability.

 For property that is negatively geared, claiming for depreciation further increases the loss made by the investment property.
 This greater loss is claimed as a legitimate tax deduction against personal income, and further decreases the investor's tax liability, or boosts a tax refund.